vNinjaDFW/vNinjaDFW.github.io/_pages/about.md

 permalink: /about/
 ---

-Ryan Patel is a driven, results-oriented, highly competent Cloud Architect with more than 20 years of experience with large scale datacenter design including Hybrid-Cloud & Software-Defined architectures.
+Ryan Patel is a results-driven Cloud Architect with over 20 years of experience in designing large-scale data centers.
+His expertise spans hybrid-cloud solutions and software-defined architectures, delivering innovative, scalable, and efficient infrastructures tailored to modern business needs.

 Expertise also includes: